e-ago/bitcracker/README.md

 ===

 In the next relese:
-- The maximum password lenght will be dynamic
+- The maximum password length will be dynamic
-- Improve strict check with optional MAC verification to avoid any false positive
+- Introduce the optional MAC verification (to avoid any false positive)

 References, credits and contacts
 ===